Gilead Lobbying Rose As Interest In COVID-19 Treatment Climbed

 The pharmaceutical company spent $2.45 million on lobbying in the first three months of the year, a 32% increase over the $1.86 million it spent in the first quarter of 2019.

-The first quarter is also when Congress drafted and passed the Coronavirus Aid, Relief, and Economic Security Act, which contained numerous provisions affecting the pharmaceutical industry, including funding for the development of vaccines and treatments in response to the pandemic.
+The first quarter is also when Congress drafted and passed the Coronavirus Aid, Relief and Economic Security Act, which contained numerous provisions affecting the pharmaceutical industry, including funding for the development of vaccines and treatments in response to the pandemic.

 Early drafts of the legislation included a provision stipulating that COVID-19 vaccines, drugs and tests be affordable if they were developed with taxpayer funds.
 But the final bill included additional language that undercut that requirement.

-The lobbying spike also coincided with Gilead ramping up clinical testing of remdesivir, an antiviral drug that has become the most closely watched COVID-19 treatment under development.
+The lobbying spike also coincided with Gilead's ramping up clinical testing of remdesivir, an antiviral drug that has become the most closely watched COVID-19 treatment under development.

 On Friday, the Food and Drug Administration authorized the emergency use of remdesivir for patients hospitalized with severe cases of COVID-19.
 The move would make it easier for patients to receive the intravenous medicine.
 But the remdesivir supply is limited and Gilead said the U.S. government will coordinate its distribution to hospitals in cities most affected by COVID-19.